MoldyMacaroniX/dashword.net/_src/posts/top-1-geometry-dash-extreme-demon-the-apocalyptic-trilogy-finished-after-over-7-years.md

 I will say that some parts weren't merged super well, but that is a small problem.
 There are other things I like, such as the fact that it is an XXL level and has coins.
 The last top one to do that was Plasma Pulse Finale.

 All in all, I would say that that The Apocalyptic Trilogy is an excellent level.

+Like The Apocalyptic Trilogy, levels like [Grief by Icedcave and more](/posts/geometry-dash-slaughterhouse-sequel-grief-verified-and-set-to-be-verified-by-doggie/) and [Deimos verified by ItsHybrid](/posts/geometry-dash-top-10-extreme-demon-deimos-verified-by-doggie/) are other top extreme demons taking the community by storm.